Telcred/blink/README.md

 [Blink](https://emmabergner.github.io/blink/) is a web browser application that displays a geographic visualisation of events, and a demo aimed for the company Telcred.
 This company offers a cloud service for physical access control (basically unlocking doors) worldwide.
 This version of the application comes with a built-in dataset for demonstration.
 The intention is to connect to a live data source but that is outside the scope of this project.

-The idea behind this is to show users that events are happening, where in the world the events are happening and at what time the events are happening.
+The idea is to show users that events are happening, where in the world the events are happening and at what time the events are happening.

  Blink can be used for other companies as well who have events and use geographic locations.
-It can be used externally for marketing purposes and internally for the employees ego boost.
+It can be used externally for marketing purposes and internally for the employee ego boost.
 Placing a monitor running Blink in the lobby of the company achieves both.
-Showcase their accomplishment and encourage the employees to continue working hard.
+Showcasing their accomplishments and encouraging the employees to continue working hard.
 But also.
-Displaying data like this also creates great opportunity for the users to locate where next potential expansion could be and where to possibly focus on.
+Displaying data like this also allows users to locate where next potential expansion could be and where to possibly focus on.

 ![Displays](assets/readme/amirespondive.png)